ChemAxon/jws-load-balanced-example/README.md

 # Near cache config

+* Replace `Dockerfile` with `DockerfileNearCache` and re-build the docker images on the nodes.
 * use the relevant docker compose file:

     `docker stack deploy --compose-file docker-composeNearCache.yml demo`

-* specify near cache option in the `hazelcastDockerEureka.xml` file.

 # Good to know